| Title: | The SpatialGraph Class and Utilities |

 A scalar

-A SpatialGraph contains a SpatialLinesDataFrame
+A SpatialGraph contains a SpatialLinesDataFrame,

 describing the network topology.
-The input eID
+The input eID indicates the

 identifiers of a set of lines (edges) in the network to be reversed.
 Note